Purpura (overview) D65-D69

 This section has been translated automatically.

-Skin hemorrhages (hemorrhages) are a clinical phenomenon in which there are leaks of erythrocytes into the dermal tissue.
-Skin hemorrhages can be acute or chronic.
-They are characterized by localized or disseminated, small-spotted or patchy, red, blue, blue-green, or yellow-brown (diascopically not pushable away) spots or palpable elevations (hues due to hemorrhages of different ages).
-Purpura can be caused by a variety of causes.
+The term purpura in the narrower sense refers to the seeding of small spots of blood in the skin.
+Skin hemorrhages (hemorrhages) are a clinical phenomenon.
+Purpura is characterized by localized or disseminated, small-spotted or extensive, red, blue, blue-green or yellow-brown (diascopically non-blanchable) spots or palpable elevations (shades due to bleeding of different ages).
+Purpura can be triggered by a variety of causes.

-A purpura may be flat(spot) or elevated(papule = palpable purpura), inflammatory (vasculitis) or noninflammatory (e.g., due to a vasculopathy).
+Purpura can be flat(spot) or elevated(papule = palpable purpura), inflammatory (vasculitis) or non-inflammatory (e.g. due to a vasculopathy).

-In a broader sense, independent diseases are also called "purpura", which are associated with hemorrhages in the skin (e.g., purpura pigmentosa progressiva; purpura Schönlein-Henoch).
+In a broader sense, independent diseases are also referred to as "purpura", which are associated with hemorrhages in the skin (e.g. purpura pigmentosa progressiva; purpura Schönlein-Henoch).

 Classification